joelpurra/npshell/README.md

 #### Limit

-- Defaults to 3.
+- Default is 3.
 - You can also use "all".

 #### Order

-- Defaults to "random".
+- Default is "random".
 - You can also use "in-order".

 #### Path

-- Defaults to "$PWD".
+- Default is "$PWD".
 - You can use paths
   - to sounds
   - to folders